 When brown rice is milled and polished to produce white kernels, 67% of vitamin B3, 80% of vitamin B1, 90% of vitamin B6, half of the manganese, half of the phosphorus, 60% of the iron, and all of the dietary fibre and essential fatty acids are removed.

-Incorporating whole grains into your diet can help you lose weight!
-Women consuming the most dietary fibre from whole grains were 49% less likely to gain weight compared to those eating foods from refined grains.
+Incorporating whole grains into your diet can even help you lose weight.
+Those consuming the most dietary fibre from whole grains were 49% less likely to gain weight compared to those eating foods from refined grains.

 Plant lignans are found in whole grains, including brown rice.
-Plant lignans are converted by friendly flora in our intestines into mammalian lignans, one of which is called enterolactone.
+Plant lignans are converted into mammalian lignans by friendly flora in our intestines, one of which is called enterolactone.
 Enterolactone is thought to protect against breast and other hormone-dependent cancers as well as heart disease.